 Prepare a list of all your inbound links together with the linked pages.
 This will be very useful later on if you’re changing your domain name or rebranding your business.

-Tip: You can analyse the backlinks using Search Console.
+Tip: You can analyse the backlinks using the Search Console.
 But using multiple tools like Majestic, Ahrefs, SEO SpyGlass, SEMRush and combining their results will give you a complete list.